StudieverenigingSTORM/StoKa-TV/docs/README.md

 Place an image with the name `borrel-menu` into the root of the content directory to use as the borrel menu.

 To get started, copy `/media.example/` to `/media/`.
-(⚠ This content is not licensed under the same license as the code.)
+(⚠ The example content is not licensed under the same license as the code.)